Glasat na Bulgaria season 6: The Battles

-Battle Rounds took place on April 14, 2019.
-The winner of this round advances to the Knockouts.
-For this season, each coaches entitled one "Steal", reducing from two from the previous seasons to save the losing artist from another team.
+The Battle round started on April 14, 2019.
+Battle advisors for the season were Stefan Valdobrev for Team Ivan, Orlin Pavlov for Team Mihaela, season 3 coach Desi Slava for Team Kamelia and Maria Ilieva for Team Grafa.
+The winners of this round advanced to the Knockouts.
+For this season, each coach had one "Steal", reducing from two from the previous seasons, to save the losing artist from another team.